DeGraciaMathieu/Manager/README.md

 ## Usage

-This package offers an abstract class `Manager` which needs to be extended to implement the creation of various Driver classes
+This package offers an abstract class `Manager` which needs to be extended to implement the creation of various Driver classes.

 ```php